 On January 25, 1897, soon after 306 Commonwealth was completed, David Webster transferred his one-half interest in the property to the trust established for the benefit of Mary (Moulton) Webster and her children, and on July 6, 1897, the trust transferred the property to Mary Alba (Webster) Dwight.

-The Webster family also owned The Imperial at 308 Commonwealth, which they had purchased in March of 1891, and the deeds conveying David Webster’s interest in 306 Commonwealth to the Webster family trust included restrictions for the benefit of 308 Commonwealth, including limiting the buildings that could be constructed in the rear of 306 Commonwealth and specifying the right of 308 Commonwealth to maintain windows in the party wall, subject to the right of the owners of 306 Commonwealth to close them up if necessary in conjunction with constructing any building or addition on their property.
+The deeds conveying David Webster’s interest in 306 Commonwealth to the Webster family trust included restrictions for the benefit of 308 Commonwealth (still owned by the Webster family), including limiting the buildings that could be constructed in the rear of 306 Commonwealth and specifying the right of 308 Commonwealth to maintain windows in the party wall, subject to the right of the owners of 306 Commonwealth to close them up if necessary in conjunction with constructing any building or addition on their property.